The secure CJSM email is:

 Banking and debt restructuring

-David has handled many matters in the last few years against banks in Ireland, including Miller v Danske Bank (2015) in the Irish Court of Appeal, which was reported and received national and international attention.
+David has handled many matters in the last decade against banks in Ireland, including Miller v Danske Bank (2015) in the Irish Court of Appeal, which was reported and received national and international attention.
 He conducted this case against two senior counsel and two junior counsel.

 Tribunals and inquiries